Important Notice To all Members of Permaculture Noosa Incorporated – A Case for Ceasing Annual Audits of PCN Financials

 On Thursday 27th April 2017 the Permaculture Noosa Elected Committee passed a motion to the affect that a vote be put to the members at the AGM 2017, on the need or otherwise, for an audit of the financials of PCN be undertaken each year.
 The committee is required to notify all members giving at least 30 days notice of the intention to propose a member vote.

 As Treasurer, I have brought this question to the committee.
 My reasons for doing so, are spelled out below.
-Please read my thoughts below and be aware that whilst this has been written from my point of view, the committee has agreed that this question be put to the members, by their majority vote.
+Please read my thoughts below and be aware that whilst this has been written from my point of view, the committee has agreed that this question be put to the members, by a majority vote.

 A Case for ceasing Annual Audits of PCN Financials.